Sport-by-sport look at the impact of the coronavirus outbreak

 Judo

-– The International Judo Federation has cancelled all Olympic qualification events on the calendar until April 30.
+– The International Judo Federation cancelled all Olympic qualification events on the calendar until April 30.

 Darts